cloneiq/ARISE-MedVQA/README.md

 # Overview
-**ARISE-MedVQA** is a GitHub project for surveying and organizing research resources in Medical Visual Question Answering (Med-VQA).
-It aims to provide a structured overview of representative datasets, methods, evaluation settings, and future research directions in this field.
-The project is centered on the idea of moving **from passive answering to active inquiry**.
-Current Med-VQA studies often assume that the question is already well-posed and that the available image evidence is sufficient for answering, so the main focus remains on answer prediction accuracy.
-In real clinical diagnosis, however, evidence is often incomplete, uncertain, or evolving, and the diagnostic process requires active evidence seeking, risk assessment, continuous updating, and closed-loop decision-making.
-Based on this observation, ARISE-MedVQA advocates a shift from single-turn, static, answer-driven Med-VQA toward interactive medical intelligence that better reflects real diagnostic workflows.
-The repository collects and categorizes Med-VQA surveys, open-access datasets, and representative methods, covering vision-language pretraining, knowledge-enhanced reasoning, retrieval augmentation, causal debiasing, explainable reasoning, localized answering, and MLLM/Agent-based medical question answering.
-It is intended to support researchers and developers in literature review, dataset selection, method comparison, experimental design, and the exploration of active inquiry frameworks for medical AI.
+**ARISE-MedVQA** a literature resource repository for Medical Visual Question Answering (Med-VQA).
+It aims to collect, categorize, and continuously update key research materials, including survey papers, dataset papers, evaluation metric papers, representative method papers, and studies on multimodal medical agents.
+Rather than providing a single model implementation, this repository serves as a structured and extensible entry point for researchers to understand the development, core resources, evaluation frameworks, and emerging trends of Med-VQA.
+Centered on the theme of moving **from passive answering to active inquiry**, ARISE-MedVQA highlights the shift from single-turn answer prediction toward evidence-driven, risk-aware, explainable, verifiable, and interactive medical reasoning.
+By organizing datasets, benchmarks, evaluation protocols, and technical methods, the project supports literature review, dataset selection, method comparison, experimental design, survey writing, and future research on active inquiry-oriented medical AI.
 ## Intended Audience
-This project is designed for:
+This project is suitable for the following research and teaching scenarios:

-- Researchers working on Medical VQA, medical multimodal large models, and medical AI agents;
+- Researchers working on Medical Visual Question Answering, medical multimodal large models, and medical AI agents;
-- Graduate students who need a quick entry point to Med-VQA datasets, methods, and research trends;
+- Graduate students who need a quick and structured overview of Med-VQA datasets, methods, benchmarks, and research trends;
-- Developers building medical image question answering, report generation, interactive diagnosis support, or knowledge-enhanced reasoning systems;
+- Developers working on medical image question answering, report generation, interactive diagnostic support, or knowledge-enhanced medical reasoning;
-- Authors preparing Med-VQA surveys, research proposals, grant applications, or thesis topics;
+- Authors preparing Med-VQA surveys, research proposals, grant applications, thesis topics, or benchmark studies;
 - Teams interested in building medical multimodal datasets, evaluation frameworks, or active diagnostic interaction systems.

 # Survey